 ACIP recommends that adults aged ≥65 years preferentially receive any one of the following higher dose or adjuvanted influenza vaccines: quadrivalent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV4), or quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
-If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be administered.
+If none of these three vaccines is available at an opportunity for vaccine administration, then any other age-appropriate influenza vaccine should be administered (79,80).

-Older adults (aged ≥ 65 years) are at increased risk for severe influenza-associated illness, hospitalization, and death compared with younger persons (4, 16, 64).
-Influenza vaccines are often less effective in this population (65).
+Older adults (aged \geq 65 years) are at increased risk for severe influenza-associated illness, hospitalization, and death compared with younger persons (4,17,81).
+Influenza vaccines are often less effective in this population (82).
 HD-IIV, RIV, and aIIV have been evaluated in comparison with nonadjuvanted SD-IIVs in this age group.
-Two of these vaccines, HD-IIV and RIV, are higher dose vaccines, which contain an increased dose of HA antigen per virus compared with nonadjuvanted SD-IIVs (60 μg for HD-IIV4 and 45 μg for RIV4, compared with 15 μg for standard-dose inactivated vaccines).
-The adjuvanted vaccine contains 15 μg of HA per virus, similarly to nonadjuvanted SD-IIVs, but contains the adjuvant MF59.
+Two of these vaccines, HD-IIV and RIV, are higher dose vaccines, which contain an increased dose of HA antigen per virus compared with nonadjuvanted SD-IIVs (60 μ g for HD-IIV4 and 45 μ g for RIV4, compared with 15 μ g for standard-dose inactivated vaccines).
+The adjuvanted vaccine contains 15 μ g of HA per virus, similarly to nonadjuvanted SD-IIVs, but contains the adjuvant MF59.

-HD-IIV, RIV, and aIIV have shown relative benefit compared with SD-IIVs in certain studies, with the most evidence available for HD-IIV3.
-Randomized efficacy studies comparing these vaccines with nonadjuvanted SD-IIVs against laboratoryconfirmed influenza outcomes are few in number (66-68) and cover few influenza seasons.
-Observational studies, predominantly retrospective cohort studies using diagnostic code-defined (rather than laboratory-confirmed) outcomes, are more numerous and include more influenza seasons (69-79).
+HD-IIV, RIV, and allV have shown relative benefit compared with SD-IIVs in certain studies, with the most evidence available for HD-IIV3.
+Randomized efficacy studies comparing these vaccines with nonadjuvanted SD-IIVs against laboratory-confirmed influenza outcomes are few in number (83-85) and cover few influenza seasons.
+Observational studies, predominantly retrospective cohort studies using diagnostic code-defined (rather than laboratory-confirmed) influenza outcomes, are more numerous and include more influenza seasons (86-96).
 Certain observational studies have reported relative benefit for HD-IIV, RIV, and aIIV in comparison with nonadjuvanted SD-IIVs, particularly in prevention of influenza-associated hospitalizations.
-The size of this relative benefit has varied from season to season and is not seen in all studies in all seasons, making it difficult to generalize the findings to all or most seasons.
-Studies directly comparing HD-IIV, RIV, and aIIV with one another are few and do not support a conclusion that any one of these vaccines is consistently superior to the others across seasons (70-72,79-81).
+The size of this relative benefit has varied from season to season and is not observed in all studies in all seasons, making it difficult to generalize the findings to all or most seasons.
+Studies directly comparing HD-IIV, RIV, and aIIV with one another are few and do not support a conclusion that any one of these vaccines is consistently superior to the others across seasons (86-88,91,97,98).

-Of note, for the 2020-21 season, quadrivalent formulations of high-dose (HD-IIV4) and adjuvanted (aIIV4) influenza vaccines were introduced.
+During the 2020-21 season, quadrivalent formulations of high-dose (HD-IIV4) and adjuvanted (aIIV4) influenza vaccines were introduced.
 Trivalent formulations of these vaccines are no longer available.
-Data summarizing comparisons of these newer quadrivalent formulations relative to nonadjuvanted SD-IIV4s against laboratory-confirmed influenza outcomes are not yet available.
+Data summarizing comparisons of these newer quadrivalent formulations relative to nonadjuvanted SD-IIV4s are limited.
+In a pragmatic randomized open-label feasibility study of HD-IIV4 compared with SD-IIV4 conducted in Denmark among persons aged 65 through 79 years during the 2021-22 influenza season that collected data from health registries, HD-IIV4 was associated with lower risk for diagnostic code-defined pneumonia and influenza hospitalizations (relative vaccine effectiveness 64.4; 95% CI = 24.4-84.6) (99).